📅 2026–27 School Year Calendar Important dates, breaks, and holidays for the full school year.

 Research-based.
 Kindergarten-ready.
 Child-led.

 California's Desired Results Developmental Profile guides our assessment of each child's growth across all developmental domains throughout the year.
+Every child has a plan.
+Every plan is reviewed with parents.

 A multisensory approach to reading readiness that uses animals, sounds, and movement to teach letter-sound relationships in a way children love and remember.